luyadev/luya.io/docs/guide/ngrest/model.md

 > The <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestExtraAttributeTypes" /> defined attributes will be automatically added to <class name="luya\admin\ngrest\base\NgRestModel" method="extraFields" /> section.

-In order to work with this new defined extraibue pass the extra to the <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestScopes" /> definition.
+In order to work with this new defined extra attribute pass the extra to the <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestScopes" /> definition.

 ```php
 public function ngRestScopes($)